Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Oh, Ottawa – our country’s capital.
 Ottawa is one of those cities that you might think is straightforward to discover.

 We really like Ottawa.
-Having grown up in Ontario, Eric has visited numerous times and he took Lisa to visit Ottawa in the winter one time.
-Let’s just say it was enjoyable – but COLD!
-That’s why we loved visiting Ottawa in the summer season.
+Having grown up in Ontario, Eric has visited numerous times and now Lisa has been to Ottawa many times – in winter, fall, and summer!

-So, whether you are visiting Ottawa in the spring, summer, or the cold of winter, here’s our list of things to do in Ottawa!
-We’ve also included a few other tidbits of information to help you plan your Ottawa trip.
+So, here’s our list of things to do in Ottawa for any season.
+The city is packed with some of the best things to do and see in Ontario.
+We’ve also included a few other tidbits of information to help you plan your trip to Ottawa.

 Things to Do in Ottawa, Ontario